shinken-solutions/shinken/manpages/sources/shinken-arbiter.rst

   -h, --help                                Show this help message --version                                 Show program's version number --debugfile=DEBUGFILE                     Enable debug logging to *DEBUGFILE* -p PROFILE, --profile=PROFILE             Dump a profile file.
-Need the python cProfile librairy -a ANALYSE, --analyse=ANALYSE             Dump an analyse statistics file, for support -m MIGRATE, --migrate=MIGRATE             Migrate the raw configuration read from the arbiter to another module. --> VERY EXPERIMENTAL!
+Need the python cProfile library -a ANALYSE, --analyse=ANALYSE             Dump an analyse statistics file, for support -m MIGRATE, --migrate=MIGRATE             Migrate the raw configuration read from the arbiter to another module. --> VERY EXPERIMENTAL!
   -n ARB_NAME, --name=ARB_NAME              Give the arbiter name to use.
 Optionnal, will use the hostaddress if not provide to find it.